ulbmuenster/invenio-oaipmh-scythe/docs/customizing.md

     Take a look at the implementation of [oaipmh_scythe.models.Record][] to get an idea of how to do this.

-Next, associate your implementation with OAI verbs in the [oaipmh_scythe.scythe.Scythe][] object.
+Next, associate your implementation with OAI verbs in the [oaipmh_scythe.client.Scythe][] object.
-In this case, we want the [oaipmh_scythe.scythe.Scythe][] object to use our implementation to represent items returned by ListRecords and GetRecord responses:
+In this case, we want the [oaipmh_scythe.client.Scythe][] object to use our implementation to represent items returned by ListRecords and GetRecord responses:

 ```python